-Our accommodation will be a mix of camping (tents supplied) and comfortable, clean hostels and lodges.
-Laundry and Wi-Fi facilities will be available some days, except during the weeks in the field on the volunteer projects and on expeditions.
-Accommodation is diverse, comfortable and carefully chosen to fit our needs.
+Our accommodation will be a of hotels, lodges, rustic huts, camping (tents supplied) including shared rooms divided by gender.
+Laundry will be available some days, and Wi-Fi is very limited in Costa Rica due to remote areas.
+Accommodation is diverse, comfortable and carefully chosen to fit our needs

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $12 per day for.